Do you want to start a survival garden in order to grow your own food for survival instead of depending on the grocery stores?

-Leaves are often used, however they can pack together making a matting that can suffocate your plants.
+Leaves are often used, however, they can pack together making a matting that can suffocate your plants.
 They also absorb nitrogen from the soil as they break down.
-This nitrogen from the nearby plants.
+This nitrogen is from the nearby plants.

 The second option is to grow cover crops between planting times.
 This is often done over winter or between planting times.

-If you use a no-til gardening method, cover crops may not be the answer as it requires tilling.
+If you use a no-till gardening method, cover crops may not be the answer as it requires tilling.